 Releases marked with a -S are part of ISC’s Supported Preview edition.
 These releases provide a deployable, supported vehicle for our support customers to receive early access to new features in development.
 The -S edition is created for and available to ISC paid support subscribers, and may also be offered to community developers for testing and feedback.
-The -S edition includes select unreleased software (new features and other changes) that ISC judges to be stable enough for production use.
+The -S edition includes select unreleased software that ISC judges to be stable enough for production use.
 Features in the -S version may still be in development and may be changed or even removed by the time of the public release.

-The -S edition releases are usually based on an ESV branch, and are actively maintained and patched in case of security vulnerabilities, just as our regular public releases are.
+The -S edition releases are based on an ESV branch, and are actively maintained and patched in case of security vulnerabilities, just as our regular public releases are.
 The -S edition is offered under the same license terms as the open source BIND 9, but redistribution is constrained by the support agreement between ISC and the support subscriber.